-- 4 Select one or more disks to assign to the file system.
-(Hold down the Shift or Control key to select multiple disks.)
-Click All to select all available disks, or None to deselect all disks. - 5 After selecting one or more disks, click Meta to designate the disk(s) as used for metadata, or click Journal to use the disk(s) for journaling.
-A disk can be used for both metadata and journaling. - 6 At the field to the left of the Label button, enter a disk label name.
+- 5 At the Avg Files/Directory field, select one of the options to indicate the approximate average number of files per directory you anticipate the new file system will contain.
+Options range from fewer than 10 files to more than 1000 files. - 6 At the RAID Type field, select the type of RAID the file system uses. - 7 Select one or more disks to assign to the file system. - 8 After selecting one or more disks, click the Metadata checkbox to designate the disk(s) as used for metadata, or click the Journal checkbox to use the disk(s) for journaling.
+A disk can be used for both metadata and journaling. - 9 At the field to the left of the Label button, enter a disk label name.
 Click Label to apply the label name to the selected disks.
 (Clicking Unlabel removes label names from selected disks.)
-When asked to confirm the action (either Label or Unlabel), click OK to continue or Cancel to abort.

-- 7 After you are finished entering label information, click Assign to assign the disk(s) to the file system.
+When asked to confirm the action (either Label or Unlabel), click OK to continue or Cancel to abort. - 10 After you are finished entering label information, click Assign to assign the disk(s) to the file system.
 (Clicking Unassign removes any existing associations between disks and the file system.
-For example, if you assign disks erroneously, clicking Unassign is an easy way to remove associations and reassign disks.) - 8 Click Configure.
+For example, if you assign disks erroneously, clicking Unassign is an easy way to remove associations and reassign disks.) - 11 Click Continue.